 Power of Attorney / Appointment of Medical Treatment Decision Maker:

-At the same time as considering your will, we strongly recommend that you also put in place plans in the event of any future incapacity through Power of Attorney documents.
-This will ensure that if you become unable to make decisions about your finances, medical treatment or living arrangements, then the person or persons whom you trust to make these decisions on your behalf can do so unhindered.
-By putting binding power of attorney documents in place now, you will allow for a smoother transition of your affairs if you “lose capacity” and most importantly, reduce the unsavoury prospect of family conflict amongst those who are closest to you.
+At the same time as considering your will, we strongly recommend that you also put in place plans in the event of any future incapacity through power of attorney documents.
+This will ensure that if you become incapable of making decisions about your finances, living arrangements or medical treatment, then the person or persons whom you trust to make these decisions on your behalf can do so unhindered.
+By formalising power of attorney documents now, you will allow for a smoother transition of your affairs if you “lose capacity” and most importantly, reduce the unsavoury prospect of family conflict amongst those who are closest to you.

 Left out of a Will?
 Invalid Will?

 If you have been left out of a will or you believe that the testator lacked mental capacity, you may be able to take action.
 No two cases are the same – please contact us to discuss your circumstances and we will advise if you may have a course of action.